gauravcodepro/gauravcodepro/approach.md

-- Effective means of communications as outlined by several people to increase your value, and time:
+- **Effective means of communications as outlined to build new communications/development to increase your value, and time**:
 - This will save you time, as i belive that you are yourself an important person and like everyone have limited time.
 - Instead of me writing that please invest your time effectively in yourself.
 Read these points and self evaluate.
    - Since how long i havent been in contact with you.